Khandker Golam Faruq

-Khandker Golam Faruq is a Bangladeshi police officer and an Additional Inspector General of Police of Bangladesh Police.
-He is the 35th Commissioner of DMP.
-Prior to join here, he was the 13th Rector of Police Staff College Bangladesh.
-Before that he served as Principal of Bangladesh Police Academy, Sardah, Rajshahi.
-He is a former Deputy Inspector General of Chittagong Range of Bangladesh Police.
+Khandker Golam Faruq is a retired Bangladeshi police officer and an additional inspector general of police of the Bangladesh Police.
+He served as the 35th commissioner of DMP.
+Prior to join here, he was the 13th rector of Police Staff College Bangladesh.
+Before that he served as principal of Bangladesh Police Academy, Sardah, Rajshahi.
+He is a former deputy inspector general of Chittagong Range of Bangladesh Police.

 Early life and education

-Faruq hailed from Ghatandi Village in Bhuapur Upazila, Tangail District.
+Faruq hailed from Ghatandi village in Bhuapur Upazila, Tangail District.
 He completed his graduation from Sher-e-Bangla Agricultural University.
-He holds Master's Degree in Political Science from a private university.
+He holds a master's degree in political science from a private university.